gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsource.md

 Description
 -----------

-HBase can be used when you want to read directly from a column family in an HBase table, without using a CDAP dataset
+HBase is a Guavus Enterprise Accelerator that can be used when you want to read directly from a column family in an HBase table, without using a CDAP dataset

 Use Case
 --------